 Conclusion by Peter DeCaprio:

 Developing and developed countries face unique challenges that can affect economic growth.
 While economic growth does not always lead to positive social change, developing countries must address the needs of their populations and governments to ensure continued support for initiatives.
-In addition, many developed nations also face unique challenges such as aging populations and increased government budget deficits.
+In addition, many developed nations face unique challenges, such as aging populations and increased government budget deficits.